kodecocodes/i10t/sirikit/sirikit.markdown

 }
 ```

-This will ask for a number of passengers if the intent doesn't already contain that information.
+This will ask for a number of passengers if the intent doesn’t already contain that information.
 If the number of passengers is known, it is validated against the rules held in the `WenderLoonSimulator` object.
 The maximum number of passengers is four.
 Build and run and see what happens with different party sizes:

 ![iPhone](images/TooManyPassengers.png)

-You've seen that the resolution stage works by dealing with a single parameter at a time.
+You’ve seen that the resolution stage works by dealing with a single parameter at a time.
 In the next stage, you can handle the final intent with all of the parameters resolved.

 The **Confirmation** stage of intent handling happens after all of the parameters have been resolved.
 As with resolution, there are delegate methods specific to each intent.
 The delegate method has a similar signature to the resolution methods, but there is only one per intent.